tacrp/Military-Conflict--Vietnam-SWEPs/work/qc_methods.md

 10. Remove the "walklayerironsight" layer from reload and related animations.
 (Otherwise the hands clip)

-When you're done everything compile your model and see if everything worked out!
+Compile your model and see if everything worked.

 ## Extra advice: